-The cockpit of the One-77 undeniably carried the modern Aston Martin DNA, starting from flowing organic lines, top-shelf traditional materials all the way to the subtle details.
+The cockpit of the One-77 undeniably carried their modern DNA, starting from flowing organic lines, top-shelf traditional materials all the way to the subtle details.
 Exposed carbon fiber weave seamlessly blended with acres of exquisite leather to create a cocoon for the driver and the co-driver separated by an aluminum-and-carbon central console featuring push-button gear selector and a crystal start button.

 Per customers’ requests, various shades and finishes could be applied to the interior.
 The recurring theme however was extensively used clear-coated carbon fiber, two-tone leather, and moody anodized aluminum.

 Behind the steering wheel and the gear selection pedals, a leather-wrapped instrument cluster houses a set of simple analog dials.
 Clean and simple, the reversed rev counter is marked up to 8 and it’s stripped of its redline indicator.
 The speedometer, however, reads 220 MPH, not a single mile more than its actual top speed.